An Experimentally Informed Continuum Grain Boundary Model: Notation

 Alternative to the curvature--driven models, Srolovitz and co--workers presented a continuum equation of motion for a grain boundary and corresponding models based on the discrete disconnection mechanism in a series of recent works \cite{Srolovitz_GBE_2017, wei2019continuum, HAN2021117178} and extended it to the polycrystals \cite{zhang2021equation}.

-To our knowledge, there are no existing phase--field models that use experimentally measured or atomistically determined grain boundary energies to simulate the dynamics of different types of grain boundaries.
+To our knowledge, there are no existing phase--field models that use energy densities that are rotationally invariant (or frame-indifferent) and use experimentally measured or atomistically determined grain boundary energies to simulate the dynamics of different types of grain boundaries.
 Further, the experimentally measured grain boundary energy density of aluminum symmetrical tilt boundaries shown in \fig{hassongouxtilt} indicates that the equilibrium high--angle grain boundaries (HAGBs) corresponding to troughs have lower energy than certain low--angle grain boundaries (LAGBs) that explain the existence of equilibrium HAGBs.
-We are unaware of any phase--field based grain boundary models that account for this aspect.
-We present a model where an experimentally measured GB energy function drives the evolution of grain boundaries.
-The model can capture equilibrium transition layers in a 1--D grain array as an idealized representation of equilibrium HAGBs.
+We are unaware of any rotationally invariant phase--field based grain boundary models that account for this aspect.
+Considering these points, the main objectives of the current work is to develop a model:

+\begin{itemize} \item in which an experimentally measured GB energy function drives the evolution of grain boundaries, \item that addresses rotational invariance, \item that captures equilibrium transition layers in a 1--D grain array as an idealized representation of equilibrium HAGBs, \item is built upon a robust computational scheme to handle the constraints arising from the presence of kinks in orientation profiles and the strong non-convexity of the experimentally measured energies, \item that recovers some aspects of idealized grain rotation and grain growth in 1--D.

+\end{itemize} The model presented in this work can capture equilibrium transition layers in a 1--D grain array as an idealized representation of equilibrium HAGBs.
 Occasionally, it also produces a wide equilibrium transition layer representative of grains with a large number of subgrain boundaries.
-The model can also simulate the grain growth mechanism by grain reorientation (idealized to be along one space dimension).
+Our model is able to address the grain growth mechanism by grain reorientation (idealized to be along one space dimension).
 Our work is complementary to \cite{kinderlehrer2006} in that their grain growth model considers the grain boundaries and triple junctions as discrete objects, with additional rules for topological changes in the grain boundary network, whereas we view such features as localized features of a continuous field of orientation.
 The possibility of the energy density to be a function of the misorientation is mentioned in \cite{kinderlehrer2006}, with the bulk of the model development and implementation ignoring this dependence, focusing instead on the dependence of the energy on the boundary normal alone in 2--D. Our current work is in 1--D (so the boundary normal is constant) and we focus on the dependence of the energy density on the misorientation.